gwijthoff/digitalmedia/_development.md

 ### January 19: definitions

-### further reading: definitions

-Warren Weaver, “Some Recent Contributions to the Mathematical Theory of Communication,” in *The Mathematical Theory of Communication* (Urbana and Chicago: University of Illinois Press, 1964 [1949]), 1–28.

-Chapter from Robert Kline's *The Cybernetics Moment*?
+John Haugeland, “Analog and Analog,” *Philosophical Topics* 12, no. 1 (Spring 1981): 213–25.

+Matthew Katz, “Analog and Digital Representation,” *Minds and Machines* 18, no. 3 (September 1, 2008): 403–8.

+Luciano Floridi, “Against Digital Ontology,” Synthese 168, no. 1 (2009): 151–78. [comments on Haugeland's "Analog and Analog"]

+Ralph W. Gerard, “Some of the Problems Concerning Digital Notions in the Central Nervous System,” in *Cybernetics: The Macy Conferences 1946-1953.
+The Complete Transactions,* ed.
+Claus Pias (Zürich: Diaphanes, 2016), 171–202.

 ### January 24: tinkerers 1

-**_(First writing exercise due)_**

 ### January 26: tinkerers 2

 ### further reading: theories

 Claude Shannon, "A Mathematical Theory of Communication," *Bell System Technical Journal* 27 (July and October, 1948): pp. 379–423; 623-666.

+Warren Weaver, “Some Recent Contributions to the Mathematical Theory of Communication,” in *The Mathematical Theory of Communication* (Urbana and Chicago: University of Illinois Press, 1964 [1949]), 1–28.

 John Durham Peters, “Information: Notes Toward a Critical History”